Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/scheme.md

   - `verificationMethod` containing the public key as `#keys-1`
   - `authentication` and `assertionMethod` both referencing `#keys-1`
   - `created` and `updated` set to the current ISO timestamp
 6. **IPFS pinning:** Upload the DID Document to IPFS.
-Tag the pin with `pinataMetadata` including the DID string and version number.
+Tag the pin including the DID string and version number.
 7. **Registry persistence:** Write a record to the `did` table with: `did`, `currentCid`, `encryptedKey`, `version: 1`, `deactivated: false`.
 8. **History initialization:** Write the first entry to the version history with `version: 1` and the initial CID.